Spin Doctors: History

 In 2008, the band continued to play one-off live shows in the United States and Europe.
 Drummer Aaron Comess released an instrumental record of all his own compositions entitled Catskills Cry featuring bassist Tony Levin and guitarist Bill Dillon.
 In 2009, Barron released the solo record Pancho and the Kid on Valley Entertainment.
 During the summer of 2010, Barron released Songs from the Summer of Sangria.
 This five-song EP was his first official release with his band The Time Bandits.

 In 2011, the band celebrated the 20-year anniversary of Pocket Full of Kryptonite with a UK and US tour.
 Sony Legacy released a 20th anniversary edition with bonus material on August 29, 2011.

 In April 2013, the band released If the River Was Whiskey, their sixth studio album.

-In January 2022, several months after the height of public concern about COVID, the band fired longtime bassist Mark White after 33 years over his refusal to receive COVID-19 vaccinations or get tested for the virus regularly.
+In January 2022, the band fired longtime bassist Mark White after 33 years over his refusal to receive the COVID-19 vaccine.

 On July 3, 2024, the band performed in Mason, Ohio for the Red, Rhythm, and Boom 4th of July celebration.
 The performance was delayed due to strong thunderstorms.

 In August 2024, the band announced on their Facebook page that touring bassist Jack Daley has joined the band as a full-time member.

-On January 16, 2025, the band released their first single in over a decade: "Still a Gorilla", and announced their next album, Face Full of Cake.
+On January 16, 2025, the band released their first single in over a decade: "Still a Gorilla", and announced their next album, Face Full of Cake, would be released that April.